pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

 it.
 Also, someone on IRC posted me [this](https://paste.tomsmeding.com/krsnrC8I) solution which is much shorter, although it runs about half as fast as mine.

+## Footnotes

+<a name="fn1">[1]</a> While writing this blog post, I realized that
+the second algorithm actually runs faster with the non-reversed list.
+Also see <a href="#fn2">[2]</a>.
+I'm leaving the code now as submitted.

+<a name="fn2">[2]</a> Also while writing this blog post, I realized
+that the third algorithm is actually written to expect the list in *non*-reversed order for the short-cutting to work.
+D'oh.
+It may not really matter, though, it happens to be fast anyway in all cases that I tried.
+One could search for cases for which that is not the case, though.

 </with_toc>